Karbovanets/kasisto/README.md

 Go to
 http://localhost:8000/#/settings to set your karbo address.
-Set Wallet URL  https://www.karbo.club/api and karbo address must be generate on  https://www.karbo.club/
+Set `Wallet URL` to https://www.karbo.club/api and karbo address must be generate on  https://www.karbo.club/